In Xenophon’s book on Socrates, he describes the great man like this:

 - I would use meditation and mental distancing to avoid the need for pain medication.
 I successfully managed this when I was still in high school.
 So I committed to myself that upon waking from surgery I would take no pain medication.

 Anyway, the silliest thing happened.
-On the operating table the doctor accidentally sliced my femoral artery.
-I had to have an emergency fem-pop operation.
+On the operating table, the doctor accidentally sliced my

 I was in the hospital for several days because of this, but I stuck with my decision to utilize no pain medication.

 There were some moments when I momentarily would shake with pain.
 But for most of my stay I was able to distance myself from my leg (think of it like looking at it in a picture), the pain was in a picture of a reflection in at mirror.
 I was conscious of it, but it wasn’t direct.

 While it is true that after this experience I’ve still lost my temper and slipped into sadness or depression, I perceive that in the twelve years since I went through that I’ve probably experienced intense rage or inconsolable sadness less times than I had during my four years of high school.
 The effort to control that specific painful event over the course of a week trained me to have much better control of my mind and body during times of stress and pain.